ampersand22/whs/ADS_IMPLEMENTATION_GUIDE.md

-# Ads Implementation Guide for Worzzle
+# Ads Implementation Guide for Worrzle

 ## Current Status
 ✅ **App Structure Ready**: All ad placement code is in place